 The best conferences will have many opportunities for attendees to network, learn, share and support.
 Many parks and recreation professionals visit on a regular basis but, for a first-time attendee, the whole experience might be a little overwhelming.
 Here are some tips to make the most of your parks and recreation conference experience.

 Figure out what you want out of the conference.
 For some, it may be to find other passionate people or potential employees.
 For others, it may be to learn from workshops.
-Some may get the most out of networking events, while others will find the goods and services showcased to be their focus.
+Some may get the most out of networking events, while others are there to research exhibitors and their products.
 Many parks and recreation professionals also have conservation as their organization’s biggest focus.
 Figuring out your needs and making a list of what you want to get out of the conference will help guide your decision making, when you start planning out your experience.

-Some parks and recreation conferences are massive.
+Some parks and recreation conferences, such as the NRPA, are massive.
 With the high number of attendees, workshops, speaking engagements and exhibitors, you may not be able to visit everything you want to.
 After determining the primary purpose of your attendance, refer to the materials provided by the conference and plan out your day(s).
 Factor in any necessary travel times, leave some room for spontaneity, and don’t forget to schedule yourself some breaks.

 People new to industry conferences may be surprised by how quickly they can get overwhelmed by the wealth of information and events to attend.
 Focusing on one concept or area of interest per day or session can help reduce information overload.
 Figure out what that concept or idea is at the beginning of the day and let that guide your schedule.
 The key is to think about how you can implement what you’ve learned into your work and daily life.
 Do you work in communications?
 Tailor your sessions towards speakers who gravitate towards public relations and external relationship building.
 Are you a program director?
 Find the events geared towards class ideas, leadership and industry trends.